 Find an Inspector

 Tennessee Law requires companies to select qualified inspectors to perform the required inspections.
 Inspection fees are separate and unrelated to state fees.
-The Amusement Device Unit requires Inspection Reports to be completed and dated within 3 months of the permit application date.
+The Amusement Device Unit accepts Inspection Reports stating that the devices ‘Pass’ inspection or ‘Meet’ the approved industry standards (ACCT or ASTM).
+The Inspection Reports must include a date of inspection that’s within three (3) months of the effective or start date of the operating permit.

 - The Association for Challenge Course Technology (ACCT)** is an organization that sets standards for the challenge course industry, including installation, equipment, inspections, operations, practitioner certification, and qualifications for the challenge course professional.